yulisun/GIR-MRF/README.md

 Our future work is to improve the computation effciency and design an effective fusion strategy to fuse the forward and backward transformations, thus improving the CD performance.

-## Q & A
+## Running

+Unzip the Zip files (GC) and run the GIR-MRF demo file (tested in Matlab 2016a)!

-If you have any queries, please do not hesitate to contact me (sunyuli@mail.ustc.edu.cn ).
+If you have any queries, please do not hesitate to contact me (sunyuli@mail.ustc.edu.cn).